-The ClearPoint Workstation was unable to automatically identify the cannula from the most recently sent series in the Adjust step.
+The ClearPoint Workstation was unable to automatically identify the cannula from the orthogonal slab loaded in the Adjust step during an MRI Workflow.

-- · Loss of fluid in cannula - Incorrect scan plane parameters - Orthogonal cannula slab has been clipped by the edge of the slab.
+- Loss of fluid in cannula

+- Incorrect scan plane parameters

+- Orthogonal cannula slab has been clipped by the edge of the slab.
 This can occur if the cannula slab is made too thin or the cannula has not been well aligned in the Align step prior to acquiring the orthogonal slab.